xiaoshuzhao/Ecommerce-MERN/readme.md

 npm run build
 ```

-### Seed Database
+### Set Database

-You can use the following commands to seed the database with some sample users and products as well as destroy all data
+You can use the following commands to set the database with some sample users and products as well as destroy all data

 ```
 # Import data